-Katy Raucher is a young singer, teacher and songwriter specialising in a range of contemporary genres from jazz and soul to musical theatre and pop.
+Katy Raucher is an established singer, teacher and songwriter specializing in a range of contemporary genres from jazz and soul to musical theatre and pop.
 Originally from Boulder, CO.
-USA she is currently based out of Hobart, Tasmania, AUS.
+USA they are currently based out of Hobart, Tasmania.

-In November 2014, Katy graduated with First Class Honours from the Utas Conservatorium of music, with a focus on vocal technique and the application of jazz techniques in modern musical theatre.
+In late 2014, Katy graduated with First Class Honours from the UTAS Conservatorium of music, with a focus on vocal technique and the application of jazz techniques in modern musical theatre.
 Following her graduation, Katy toured the USA as a feature soloist with the Southern Gospel Choir and continues to regularly perform with the choir to this day.

-Katy is also a distinguished vocal and music tutor, with a passion for sharing her love of music with others since 2013.
-She focuses on advances vocal techniques and now teaches at the University of Tasmania's Conservatorium of Music and the University Connections Programs as well as several Tasmanian schools and her own private teaching studio.
+Katy is also a distinguished vocal and music tutor, with a passion for sharing her love of music with others.
+With over 10 years of experience, they teach at the University of Tasmania's Conservatorium of Music and the University Connections Programs as well as several Tasmanian schools and her own private teaching studio.
 They also regularly provide their expertise and run specialized workshops including the Festival of Voices, Kia-Ora Youth Music Camp (NSW) and are also the proud mentor for the Clarence Jazz Festival Scholarship winners since 2021.

 Currently, Katy continues to work and perform regularly throughout Tasmania and Internationally.
 As well has her own material, Katy has worked alongside many notable artists including Steven Schwartz, Michelle Nicole, Sandy Evans, Nick Haywood, Darren Percival, Khristian Dently of Take 6, Idea of North, Kristen Beradi, Elly Hoyt, Maria Lurighi, Andrew Legg, Dean Stevenson, and Christine Anu.